cabal-club/cable/readme.md

 ## 2. Scope
-This protocol focuses on the over-the-wire bytes that get sent between peers and enable the exchange of chat messages alongside user and channel information.
+This protocol focuses on the over-the-wire bytes that get sent between peers that enable the exchange of chat messages and user and channel information.

-This protocol does not include encryption or authentication of the connection, nor a mechanism for the discovery of network peers.
-These may be provided by other layers in userland (e.g. [Tor][Tor], [I2P][I2P]) or specified in future iterations of this document.
-In particular, a future handshake protocol is planned, which will handle authenticating peers to the Cabal.
+This protocol does not specify encryption nor authentication of the connection, nor a mechanism for the discovery of network peers.
+These may be provided by other layers in userland (e.g. [Tor][Tor], [I2P][I2P]) or specified in future cable work.

-As such, it is assumed that peers speaking cable are already authorized to access the Cabal.
-Section [Security Considerations](#7-security-considerations) includes an analysis of the types of anticipated attacks that legitimate cabal members may carry out.
+It is assumed that peers speaking cable are already authorized to access its data.
+Section [Security Considerations](#7-security-considerations) includes an analysis of the types of anticipated attacks that authorized members may still carry out.

 ## 3. Definitions
-**cabal**: A private group chat that a number of users can participate in, comprised of **users** and zero or more **channel**s.
+**cabal**: A private group chat that **users** can participate in, comprised of zero or more **channels**.

-**channel**: A conceptual object with its own unique name, a set of member **user**s, and a set of chat **post**s written to it.
+**channel**: A conceptual object with its own unique name, a set of **members**, and a set of **posts** written to it.

-**Ed25519**: A public-key crytographic signature system.
+**Ed25519**: A public-key cryptographic signature system.

-**user**: An Ed25519 pair of keys identifying a person: a **public key**, and a **private key**, for use within a single cabal.
+**user**: A pair of Ed25519 keys -- a **public key** and **private key** -- identifying a distinct person or program in a cabal.

 **public key**: An Ed25519 key, which constitutes a user's public-facing identity within a cabal.

-**private key**: An Ed25519 key, used for signing authored **post**s.
-Kept private and secret to all but the user who owns it.
+**private key**: An Ed25519 key, used for signing authored **posts**.
+Kept secret to all but the user who controls it.

-**post**: An binary payload, signed by the private key of the user who created it.
+**post**: A binary payload, signed by the private key of the user who created it.

 **member**: In the context of a channel, a user whose latest `post/join` or `post/leave` interaction with a channel is a `post/join` post.